EwaldBorger/AdventOfCode2025/readme.md

 Ah, need to rewrite to something recursive.
 Smells like a path finding algorithm, I'm just not good at remembering algorithms... oh well :shrug:.
+First attempt was a recursive function to just follow every beam path.
+Worked fine for the example, made my machine reach 100 degrees celcius on the actual input and after 5 minutes still had no answer.
+So, that's not it.

 ## Runtimes